 Brain cancer symptoms

-Brain cancer causes tumours in the brain, which may or may not cause symptoms depending on their type and size.
+Brain cancer causes tumours in the brain, which may or may not cause symptoms depending on the type and size of the tumour.

 A tumour can put pressure on the brain causing headaches, fits or seizures, or can affect how parts of the brain work.

 The symptoms of brain tumours can be mistaken for other medical conditions.

 The following symptoms are most common:

 - Difficulty walking

 Other nonspecific symptoms and signs include the following:

 - Altered mental status - changes in concentration, memory, attention, or alertness

 - Nausea, vomiting - especially early in the morning